monetha/verifiable-data-layer/README.md

 ## Abstract

-The reputation layer behind the framework is designed in a way which enables network participants to evaluate the trustworthiness of one another by securely accessing context-relevant information.
+The Reputation layer behind Monetha's Decentralized Reputation Framework is designed in a way which enables network participants to evaluate the trustworthiness of one another by securely accessing context-relevant information.
 This helps the parties to ensure that their expectations are met before initiating a transaction with each other.

-We aim to increase the confidence and probability of success for any transaction between parties by providing the Reputation Layer with the following key elements and possibilities:
+We aim to increase the confidence and probability of success for any transaction between parties by providing the Reputation layer with the following key elements and possibilities:

-- A Reputation Passport which is a collection of data points about an entity (person, object, organization, etc.) stored in a secure and censorship resistant manner;
-- The Passport is not tied to a single vendor and allows you to transfer and use your reputation capital across many platforms;
+- A Reputation Passport, which is a collection of data points about an entity (person, object, organization, etc.) stored in a secure and censorship resistant manner.
+The Passport is not tied to a single vendor and allows its owners to transfer and use their reputation capital across many platforms;
-- Exchange contextually relevant data with many requestors (applications, platforms, etc.);
+- Exchange of contextually relevant data with many requestors (applications, platforms, etc.);
-- Own your data and manage access to it;
+- Ownership of data and control of access to it;
-- Monetize your reputation capital;
+- Monetization of reputation capital;
 - Utilities for third party developers to build custom applications for specific use cases.

 ## Trust and Reputation Background